abueesp/bespoke-webscrapping/README.md

 A torified bespoke webscrapping for SSL/TLS ASPX websites

-Any questions, ask me here
+Ask me here any questions

 Enjoy and be good